khalilhamdii/zombie_apocalypse/GAME_DESIGN_DOCUMENT.md

 # Acknowledgements

-- This project is the Javascript Capstone project and is part of [Microverse](https://www.microverse.org/) curriculum, which am proud to be part of.
-At Microverse, I learned how to code and build amazing projects.
-Also, Microverse provided me with an [API](https://us-central1-js-capstone-backend.cloudfunctions.net/api/) to save the player's scores.

 - Thanks to [OpenGameArt](https://opengameart.org/) for providing the free assets I used in this game.

 - Thanks to [Altegore](https://www.deviantart.com/altegore) from DevianArt the amazing map I used in this game!